-1) After you form into round dango (Step #3), you put them in a single layer in air tight container.
-Freeze up to a month.
+Option 1: After you form the dough into round dumplings, you put uncooked dumplings in a single layer in an airtight container and freeze up to a month.
 When you use them, boil the frozen dango without defrosting.

-2) After cooling down (Step #5), pat dry and pack into air tight container without sticking to each other.
-Freeze up to a month.
-When you use them, microwave till they are at room temperature.
+Option 2: After boiling and cooling down, pat dry and pack into an airtight container without sticking to each other and freeze up to a month.
+When you use them, microwave or boil till they are warm.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe and link to this post as the original source.
 Thank you.